 Experts say that after several days of a golf ball sitting in water, it loses its drive distance between 5 and 10 yards.
 That’s because when water penetrates the molecular structure of the exterior and gets into the core, it causes a mass imbalance between the inner layers.
 The ball similarly loses its elasticity because of the reduced internal space.

-Even without the ball sitting in a lake or pond, it can still sustain water damage when you play with a wet club surface.
+Even without the ball sitting in a lake or pond, it can still sustain water damage when playing with a wet club surface.
 The presence of water on the surface reduces the friction on the ball, making it slippery and causing it to be gabbed by the grooves in each swing.
 The result is further wearing on the ball cover and reduced performance.

 Golf balls go bad in many ways, as seen above.
 If you pick up a ball that’s badly worn on the cover or water-logged, what are you to do?
 Is it even wise to continue playing with such a ball?
 A damaged golf ball reduces player performance.
 It can be a frustrating experience to play with such a ball.
 So when should you change it?